 Where changes are extinguishments, the liability component is derecognized and new component recognized in the same way as described above on initial recognition.
 The difference between the carrying value of the original debt and the fair value of the new component will be recognized as an extinguishment gain or loss.
-In the current year no extinguishment gain or loss is recognized in the consolidated statements of operations and comprehensive loss.
+For the years ended December 31, 2024 and 2023, no extinguishment gain or loss was recognized in the consolidated statements of operations and comprehensive loss.